PJX Resources (CVE:PJX) Stock Price Up 45.5% – Here’s Why

-Shares of PJX Resources Inc. (CVE:PJX – Get Free Report) shot up 45.5% during trading on Friday .
-The company traded as high as C$0.18 and last traded at C$0.16.
-118,428 shares were traded during mid-day trading, an increase of 36% from the average session volume of 87,214 shares.
+PJX Resources Inc. (CVE:PJX – Get Free Report) shares were up 45.5% during mid-day trading on Saturday .
+The stock traded as high as C$0.18 and last traded at C$0.16.
+Approximately 118,428 shares changed hands during mid-day trading, an increase of 36% from the average daily volume of 87,214 shares.
 The stock had previously closed at C$0.11.

 PJX Resources Inc engages in the acquisition, exploration, and development of mineral resource properties in Canada.
 The company primarily explores for gold, silver, zinc, lead, cobalt, and copper deposits.
 Its flagship mineral property is the Dewdney Trail property covers an area of approximately 10,000 hectares located in northeast of Cranbrook, British Columbia.